rluba/hamjest/README.md

 ## Suggestions
 Do you have an idea how to make a matcher's error description even more readable?
 Does Hamjest lack a crucial matcher?
 (I'm sure it does...)

-Just drop me a message or - even better - send me a pull request.
+Just send me a message (I'm [@LubaRaph on Twitter](https://twitter.com/lubaraph)), open a ticket or - even better - send me a pull request.

 # Browser support
 Hamjest also runs in the browser - thanks to [browserify](http://browserify.org/).

 Simply include `dist/hamjest(.min).js` in your browser tests.
 It comes with "batteries included" and none of the dependencies are leaked into global scope.

-Both files export a single global: `hamjest`.
+The browser build exports a single global: `hamjest`.
 You can rename it as usual for better readability:

 ```JavaScript
 var __ = hamjest;